mtache/arista-lab/README.md

 ## How to onboard the lab to CloudVision-as-a-service ?

 Create a file with a generated secure token.
 Use the command `lab onboard --token cv-onboarding-token` to configure the lab and start to stream to CloudVision.
-You can destroy a lab and re-omboard it after but you will need to configure the serial number for each node so CloudVision will recognize the devices as previously onboarded.
+You can destroy a lab and re-onboard it after but you will need to configure the serial number for each node so CloudVision will recognize the devices as previously onboarded.

 To correctly re-onboard a lab previously saved to CloudVision, you need to run:
 ```